jrdevgit/REDCap-Capture-Save-Time/README.md

 ## Description

-This External Module captures the date/time when a form is saved or submitted to a text field.
+This External Module captures the date/time when a Data Entry Form and/or Survey is saved/submitted into a text field.
 The format of the date/time will match with the validation of the text field.
+The user can specify which save options (e.g. "Next Page", "Save & Return Later" etc) will trigger the module to capture the time in the config.

 ## Notes

 * **Select which field to capture the time:**
 	The field must be a text field and have a date/time validation configured, the time logged will follow the validation.
-It is recommended to set the field to read-only.
+It is recommended to set the field to read-only and hidden.

 * **Capture time for Data Entry Form Save:**
 	If ticked, the module will capture the time when any of the Save options are clicked in Data Entry.